 Spoken Cantonese Is Different From Written Cantonese

 Another reason why Cantonese is considered hard by many language learners is that the spoken and written form is different.
 Other languages have a similar case as Cantonese, like the Japanese language.
 In Cantonese, your words are not the same as what you write.

 Many Cantonese learners begin learning the spoken form to be able to communicate with other people.
 They will just slowly learn the written form later on, which is a smart move.
 But, some Cantonese language learners gave up or never bothered to learn Cantonese because traditional Chinese characters

 No Official Standard Romanized System

 When it comes to the Chinese language, Mandarin is indeed the most popular one.
-One of the reasons why many people easily learn how to speak Mandarin is the standard system of learning.
+One of the reasons why many people easily learn to speak Mandarin is the standard learning system.